Locate before Answering: Answer Guided Question Localization for Video Question Answering: Experiments

 \subsection{Implementation Details}

-The visual feature dimensions of NExT-QA (Res + I3D) and ActivityNet-QA (C3D) are 4096 and 500, respectively.
-The textual feature dimensions of NExT-QA (BERT) and ActivityNet-QA (6B GloVe) are 768 and 300, respectively.
-For the model hyperparameters, we adopt 2-layer self attention and 1-layer cross attention, and the overall model dimension $d_\text{model}$ on NExT-QA and ActivityNet-QA is respectively set to 1024 and 512.
+The visual feature dimensions of NExT-QA (Res + I3D), ActivityNet-QA (C3D), and AGQA (ResNet) are 4096, 500, and 2048, respectively.
+The textual feature dimensions of NExT-QA (BERT), ActivityNet-QA (6B GloVe), and AGQA (6B GloVe) are 768, 300, and 300, respectively.
+For the model hyperparameters, we adopt 2-layer self attention and 1-layer cross attention, and the overall model dimension $d_\text{model}$ on NExT-QA, ActivityNet-QA, AGQA is respectively set to 1024, 512, and 512.
 In the details of model implementation, we use the standard 8 heads for each encoding module in the uni-modal encoding and the cross-modal encoding.
 Each module is subsequently followed by a two-layer feed-forward module activated by ReLU \cite{nair2010rectified} to further enhance the encoding capacity.
 Moreover, we follow the standard configuration of multihead attention modules, where layernorm \cite{ba2016layer}, dropout \cite{srivastava2014dropout}, position embedding \cite{devlin2018bert} and residual connection \cite{he2016deep} are applied.
-In terms of training, we optimize our model using the Adam optimizer \cite{kingma2014adam} with learning rate of $5\times 10^{-5}$ and $1\times 10^{-4}$ half decaying on plateau for NExT-QA and ActivityNet-QA respectively.
+In terms of training, we optimize our model using the Adam optimizer \cite{kingma2014adam} with learning rate of $5\times 10^{-5}$ for NExt-QA and $1\times 10^{-4}$ half decaying on plateau for ActivityNet-QA and AGQA.
 All experiments are conducted on a Nvidia Tesla V100 GPU with 32GB memory in the condition of 64 batch size.